Training

 There are primary and secondary reasons to train an animal.
 Primary reasons are anything that directly benefits the individual animal, things like mental stimulation, physical exercise, and cooperative care so that they can receive husbandry and veterinary care calmly and safely.
 All of the things we teach them that aren’t for the animal’s direct benefit are secondary reasons, but while these reasons may be important to us, they need to be secondary to the animal’s health and welfare.

 I worked with a donkey who did not want anyone to touch her feet; this of course made it very hard to trim her hooves - a necessary procedure to keep a donkey healthy since a lack of hoof care can result in crippling afflictions.
 It made things problematic as the donkey needed to be sedated in order to manage the task, which added hassle, expense, and a little danger to the process.
 I tried every fruit and vegetable I could find to motivate her and she refused all of them, but in the end I found gumdrops that were motivation enough to allow us to desensitize her to having her feet touched.
-Over a period of a few days, we worked with me offering gumdrops while her handler gradually began working toward touching her feet, then lifting them, then holding her feet up, then rasping hooves, etc. After only a few sessions, this donkey who would fight and kick anyone who touched her feet allowed not only her handler, but a farrier to trim her hooves without sedation and without fuss.
-That’s a lot less stressful for everyone than doping her up isn’t it?
-This is the kind of thing a zoo should do, teach an animal that it can be safe and even pleasant to receive necessary handling.
+Over a period of a few days, we worked with me offering gumdrops while her handler gradually began working toward touching her feet, then lifting them, then holding her feet up, then rasping hooves, etc. After only a few sessions, this donkey who would fight and kick anyone who touched her feet allowed not only er handler, but a farrier to trim her hooves without sedation and without fuss.
+That’s a lot less stressful for everyone than doping her up isn’t it? his the kind of thing a zoo should do, teach an animal that it can be safe and even pleasant to receive necessary handling

 If we are using positive reinforcement we are working with behaviors the animal already does.
 We can’t teach a dog to sit if the dog never sits as there’s no opportunity to reinforce the behavior.
 When the behavior we want happens, we can reinforce it, but we cannot create behavior out of nothing.
 It is important to understand that we’re not making the dog sit, they do that on their own, but they learn that if they do it they get something they want and thus do it more often hoping to get a reward for it.